The course has been taught at Brown University since 2008,

 Data and support code required for carrying out the assignments are provided here.

-Auto-grading will be made available (beta version) for the programming assignments.
+Auto-grading is made available for some of the tasks.

 Here are the first and second labs from Edition One.
 These have nothing to do with linear algebra.
 They are provided to bring the reader up to speed in the part of Python we use in the book.
+Here is a document intended to assist people with making the transition from loops to comprehensions.
 You can use Python Tutor to debug, visualize, and check your solutions to the tasks in this lab.Join the mailing list for updates about addition of resources.

 1 of the textbook